Wales – 8 Days

-- This is one of the most spectacular coastal walks to be found anywhere in the British Isles.
-It is made up of coastal paths, open countryside; moor lands, peace and tranquillity.
-The trail take’s you in a clockwise direction around the headland of the Llyn Peninsula, up to the top of Mynydd Mawr.
-From here on a good day, you can see across the Irish Sea to the Wicklow Mountains in Ireland.
+This is one of the most spectacular coastal walks to be found anywhere in the British Isles.
+It is made up of coastal paths, open countryside, moorlands and an abundance of peace and tranquillity.
+The walking trail takes you in a clockwise direction around the headland of the Llyn Peninsula and up to the top of Mynydd Mawr.
+From here, on a good day, you can see across the Irish Sea to the Wicklow Mountains in Ireland.
 You will pass St. Mary’s Well, which is a very unusual well because it fills with fresh water from an underground spring, despite being under sea level at high tide.
-You will also have great views over Bardsey Island.
+You will also enjoy some great views over Bardsey Island.

 - Day 8 / Depart

 After a hearty Welsh breakfast, public transport is available from Aberdaron to Bangor and on to your next adventure.